Trail Length – 2km

 Distance from York: 27 miles

 Welcome to Cedarbarn, where we’re passionate about growing, cooking and eating fabulous food!
 Customers can sit and relax in the cosy café or in our beautifully landscaped outdoor herb garden, taking in the lovely views whilst enjoying good hearty fare.
-Miniature Railway Now Open!
+Miniature Railway & PYO Available in season.

 Cedarbarn Farm Shop & Café, Thornton Road, Pickering, North Yorkshire, YO18 7JX